Taylor Ward: Player profile

 As a prospect in 2018, MLB.com graded Ward on its 20–80 scale with a 50 for hitting, 40 for power, 40 for running, 65 for arm strength, 50 for fielding, and 50 overall.
 The report credited his "excellent plate discipline" and "very advanced approach" that generates walks and limits strikeouts.
 The report profiled Ward as a contact hitter but noted his uptick in home run power at the time.

 In 2017, former Houston Astros minor leaguer Trent Woodward began teaching Ward a system that uses a "range" of swing styles rather than just one style to enhance results.
 Fox Sports journalist Pedro Moura wrote that the system emphasizes "holding the bat at a 90-degree angle to his spine and trying to match the angle of the incoming pitch with a slight uppercut in his swing".
 The two met once a month to train.
 In 2021, Angels manager Joe Maddon criticized the approach, suggesting that an overemphasis on contact angle was decreasing Ward's productivity.
-Ward later said that Maddon didn't know all the aspects of the system at the time.
+Ward later said that Maddon didn't know all the aspects his swing.

+Ward ranked fifth in the American League in home runs in 2025, then adopted a more patient approach in 2026, with a career high in walks and swinging at few pitches outside the strike zone.

 Personal life

-He and wife Taylor welcomed their first child, a daughter Cameryn Taylor Ward, on Nov.
-21, 2022.
+Ward's wife gave birth to their first child on November 21, 2022.
+Ward has two siblings.

+In college, Ward said his favorite athlete was Mike Napoli.